bennettdams/trpc-10-unmounted-bug/README.md

    at Home
    ```

-Changes on the setup, that will make the error go away:
+You can make small changes in the repo that will make the error go away (changing only **one** of the following is enough!):

 - see `pages/_app.tsx`
   - Adding an additional `<Link />`
+    or
   - Wrapping the main component (`<Component {...pageProps} />`) in a div

+or

 - see `pages/user/[userId].tsx`
   - comment out the prefetching (`await ssg.user.byUserId.prefetch({ userId })`)

+or

 - see `pages/index.tsx`
   - comment out fetching data on the client (`... trpc.user.byUserId.useQuery ...`)